BlossomLabs/surgery-app/README.md

 -   `PerformedSurgery`: Emitted when a surgery operation is performed, including the surgeon's address, storage slot, and updated value.
 -   `PerformedCallScript`: Emitted when an EVM call script is forwarded through the contract, including the surgeon's address and the executed script.
+-   `PerformedTransfer`: Emitted when the app's funds are transferred, including the surgeon's address, the recovery address, and the amount transferred.

 Contributing
 ------------